danielgerlag/workflow-es/es2017-guide.md

 ### Steps

 A workflow consists of a series of connected steps.
 Each step produces an outcome value and subsequent steps are triggered by subscribing to a particular outcome of a preceeding step.
-The default outcome of *null* can be used for a basic linear workflow.
 Steps are usually defined by inheriting from the StepBody abstract class and implementing the *run* method.
 They can also be created inline while defining the workflow structure.

 First we define some steps